KhronosGroup/glTF/specification/2.0/README.md

 #### GLB-stored Buffer

-glTF asset could use GLB file container to pack all resources into one file. glTF Buffer referring to GLB-stored `BIN` chunk, must have `buffer.uri` property undefined, and it must be the first element of `buffers` array.
+glTF asset could use GLB file container to pack all resources into one file. glTF Buffer referring to GLB-stored `BIN` chunk, must have `buffer.uri` property undefined, and it must be the first element of `buffers` array; byte length of `BIN` chunk could be up to 3 bytes bigger than JSON-defined `buffer.byteLength` to satisfy GLB padding requirements.

 In the following example, the first buffer objects refers to GLB-stored data, while the second points to external resource:

 ```json
 {